JAG3R/flower-knight-probability-calculator/README.md

 In this case, append -1,-2 after the target to enumerate it.
 Each target has two PARTs--[PART1,[PART2]]
   1. for PART1: PART1 stands for the distance to reach the target.
-    1. simple version: P\*count (where count is the number of paths between targets) #P is the average path length.
-I have set it
+    1. simple version: the number of paths between targets
     2. precise version:Use Paint to get a precise path length.(see remark in the end)
   2. for PART2: PART2 stands for the next target(s) which you might touch.
     * selector: List all the next targets that this selector would go to.